-A TEACHER'S REFERENCE GUIDE TO POWER TOOL SAFETY -lesson plans, student activities, quizzes, support materials, and references to additional information on each power tool category.
+A TEACHER'S REFERENCE GUIDE TO POWER TOOL SAFETY -lesson plans, student activities, quizzes, support materials, and reference to additional information on each power tool category.

-SAFETY IS SPECIFIC - a straight forward compilation of rules and safe practices for each category of tools.
+SAFETY IS SPECIFIC - a straightforward compilation of rules and safe practices for each category of tools.
+(Available in English or Spanish)